- Email scams are common, and recently, Norton 360 users fell victim to them.

 4. Email tries to create an urgency

-Scam emails work through a very simple technique, highlight an emergency to manufacture a sense of urgency so that the person is unable to think clearly or realize that they are being scammed.
+Scam emails work through a very simple technique, highlighting an emergency to manufacture a sense of urgency so that the person is unable to think clearly or realize that they are being scammed.
 To do this, scammers generally provide a small timeframe in the Norton 360 scam email, as is the case below:

 When you see that the amount will be deducted in 24 hours or as the case may be, you suddenly panic and call the number provided there.
 Norton or any other large corporation wouldn’t use such antics, and this is an easy way to spot a scam or phishing email.

-5. Includes suspicious looking links
+5. Includes suspicious-looking links

 Always remember to not click on suspicious links in an email because these might contain files that could harm the computer, and you would end up losing critical data.
 And, a scam email might have one of these.

-It could either ask you to download a software or redirect you to another webpage in order to complete the payment.
+It could either ask you to download software or redirect you to another webpage in order to complete the payment.
 NEVER, click on these!